 /etc/sudoers.d directory.
 The files inside this directory are included in the sudoers file.

 /etc/sudoers file.
-This command will check the file for syntax errors when you save it.
-If there are any errors the file will not be saved.
+This command checks the file for syntax errors when you save it.
+If there are any errors, the file is not saved.
 If you open the file with a text editor, a syntax error may result in losing the sudo access.

 visudo uses vim to open the

 /etc/sudoers.
 If you don’t have experience with vim and you want to edit the file with nano change the default editor by running:

 Let’s say you want to allow the user to run sudo commands without being asked for a password.
 To do that, open the